Clipboard (computing): History

-Clipboards as buffers for small text snippets were first used by Pentti Kanerva when he used it to store deleted texts in order to restore them.
-Since one could delete a text in one place and restore it in another, the term "delete" wasn't what one would expect in this case.
-Larry Tesler renamed this in 1973 as cut, copy, and paste and coined the term "clipboard" for this buffer, since these techniques need a clipboard for temporary saving the copied or cut data.
+Clipboards as buffers for small text snippets were first used by Pentti Kanerva when he used it to store deleted pieces of text in order to restore them in his PDP-10 port of Brian Tolliver's text editor TVEDIT.
+Since one could delete text in one place and restore it in another, the term "delete" wasn't what one would expect in this case.
+Larry Tesler renamed this in 1973 as cut, copy, and paste and coined the term "clipboard" for this buffer, since these techniques need a clipboard for temporary saving of the copied or cut data.

 Data formats

-Applications communicate through the clipboard by providing either serialized representations of an object, or a promise (for larger objects).
+Applications communicate through the clipboard by providing either serialized representations of an object, or a promise.
 In some circumstances, the transfer of certain common data formats may be achieved opaquely through the use of an abstract factory; for example, Mac OS X uses a class called NSImage to provide access to image data stored on the clipboard, though the actual format of the image data backing the object is hidden.
 The sending and receiving application negotiate the formats which can be transferred in between them, oftentimes with the active GUI widget responsible for providing acceptable type transformations.
 The pasteboard allows for transfer of common items such as URLs, colors, images, strings, attributed strings (Rich text), and sounds.
 The operating system and GUI toolkit may provide some common conversions, for example converting from rich text to plain text and vice versa.
 Various type identifiers for data transfer are supported by modern operating systems, which may automatically provide acceptable mappings between type systems, such as between MIME and Uniform Type Identifier.